Becoming an Optician in Minnesota

 Certified Dispensing Optician Salaries in Minnesota by Region

-Working as an Optician in Minnesota
+Optician Employment as an Optician in Minnesota

 An optometry office or practice is the most common workplace for an optician, and there are plenty of these in Minnesota that will need qualified individuals in the coming years.
-Opticians are also needed in eyeglass shops, retail stores, hospitals, clinics, and the private practices of physicians and ophthalmologists.
+Opticians are also needed in eyeglass shops, retail stores, hospitals, clinics, and the privacy practices of physicians and ophthalmologists.
 Regardless of the setting in which you choose to seek a job, you can expect to have plenty of opportunities, most of which are in the big population centers of Minneapolis, St. Paul, Rochester, and Duluth.
 Training now will put you in a good position to land a great job anywhere in the state.

 College Programs